state-alchemists/zrb/src/zrb/builtin/project/project_template/README.md

-# ProjectName
+# PascalProjectName

 This is a Zrb project.

 To learn more about Zrb, please visit the [Zrb homepage](https://pypi.org/project/zrb/).

-# How to Start ProjectName
+# How to Start PascalProjectName

 ```bash
 source ./project.sh
 zrb
 ```

-Once you invoke the command, ProjectName virtual environment will be created.
+Once you invoke the command, PascalProjectName virtual environment will be created.

-# ProjectName Configurations
+# PascalProjectName Configurations

 See [template.env](template.env)

 To make your configuration, please copy `template.env` to `.env`

-# Reloading ProjectName Configurations
+# Reloading PascalProjectName Configurations

 To reload your configurations, you can invoke the following command: